 But practice flexibility.
-If a child asks if she can take a break for a day after she’s spent eight hours working on a second draft of her college history essay, say yes.
+If a child asks if she can take a break for a day after she’s spent eight hours working on the second draft of her college history essay, say yes.
 If a child tells me he’s bored spitless and asks if he could just watch the Backyard Scientist videos all afternoon, I can say yes.
-If he heads toward the piano again to practice his first ever piece, The Entertainer, I’m not going to tell him he has to get to his studies.
+If he heads toward the piano again to practice his first-ever piece, The Entertainer, I’m not going to tell him he has to get to his studies.
 He’s still learning.

 Limit screen time.